-External TLAC debt generally consists of Basel III compliant regulatory capital, including, during the transition period (which ended on March 31, 2022), capital that meets the applicable regulatory capital requirements under the former Basel II standards, and the Japanese TLAC Standard compliant obligations, net of regulatory adjustments.
-Internal TLAC debt generally consists of Basel III compliant regulatory capital, including, during the transition period (which ended on March 31, 2022), capital that meets the applicable regulatory capital requirements under the former Basel II standards, and the Japanese TLAC Standard compliant subordinated obligations, net of regulatory adjustments.
+External TLAC debt generally consists of Basel III compliant regulatory capital and the Japanese TLAC Standard compliant obligations, net of regulatory adjustments.
+Internal TLAC debt generally consists of Basel III compliant regulatory capital and the Japanese TLAC Standard compliant subordinated obligations, net of regulatory adjustments.
 The Japanese TLAC Standard does not require that, in order for unsecured senior debt issued by the Domestic Resolution Entity of a Japanese G-SIB to qualify as External TLAC debt, such debt be subject to any contractual write-down, write-off or conversion provisions or to any subordination provisions so long as its creditors are recognized as structurally subordinated to the creditors of its subsidiaries and affiliates by the FSA on the ground that the amount of excluded liabilities of such Domestic Resolution Entity ranking pari passu with, or junior to, its unsecured senior liabilities does not, in principle, exceed 5% of the aggregate amount of its External TLAC.
 In contrast, Internal TLAC debt incurred by a material subsidiary of a Japanese G-SIB is required to be subject to contractual loss absorption provisions and to be subordinated to such subsidiary's excluded liabilities.

-The Japanese TLAC Standard requires a Japanese G-SIB, including us, to issue and maintain TLAC debt in an amount not less than 16% of its consolidated risk-weighted assets and 6% of the applicable Basel III leverage ratio denominator on and after March 31, 2019, and not less than 18% of its consolidated risk-weighted assets and 6.75% of the applicable Basel III leverage ratio denominator on or after March 31, 2022.
-In addition, under the Japanese TLAC Standard, Japanese G-SIBs are allowed to count as external TLAC the Japanese Deposit Insurance Fund Reserves in an amount equivalent to 2.5% of their consolidated risk-weighted assets from March 31, 2019 and 3.5% of their consolidated risk-weighted assets from March 31, 2022.
+The Japanese TLAC Standard currently requires a Japanese G-SIB, including us, to issue and maintain TLAC debt in an amount not less than 18% of its consolidated risk-weighted assets and 6.75% of the applicable Basel III leverage ratio denominator.
+In addition, under the Japanese TLAC Standard, Japanese G-SIBs are allowed to count as external TLAC the Japanese Deposit Insurance Fund Reserves in an amount equivalent to 3.5% of their consolidated risk-weighted assets.